-- This leaves honest miners with dilemma of whether to validate blocks received from others or not. - Validate -- malicious miners may win the mining race faster, hence, risk losing the mining rewards. - Not validate -- may lead to adopting an invalid blocks in the blockchain. - Can this be solved by saying the majority of the computing power is honest? - This dilemma applies also to other cryptocurrencies. - Risk is higher when non-trivial computation is needed to verify transactions.
+- This leaves honest miners with dilemma of whether to validate blocks received from others or not. - Validate -- malicious miners may win the mining race faster, hence, risk losing the mining rewards. - Not validate -- may lead to adopting an invalid blocks in the blockchain. - This dilemma applies also to other cryptocurrencies. - Risk is higher when non-trivial computation is needed to verify transactions.